kokke/tiny-regex-c/README.md

   A: Well, the small size for one. <500 lines of C-code compiling to 2-3kb ROM, using very little RAM.

 ### License
-All material in this repository is in the public domai.
+All material in this repository is in the public domain.